BioITHackathons/GlycoEnzyme-Expression-Atlas/README.md

    - These were filtered for glycoenzymes to focus on glycosylation-related dysregulation

 ### Phase 3: Pathway & Network Analysis
+Validated the common genes using CFDE portal
 Mapped filtered glycoenzymes to biological pathways using KEGG.
-KEGG enrichment analysis using clusterProfiler to identify significantly enriched pathways involving glycoenzymes.
+KEGG enrichment analysis using clusterProfiler to identify significantly enriched pathways involving glycoenzymes Cytoscape to visualize and analyze the interaction networks of glycoenzymes, helping identify key hubs and functional modules involved in disease

 ### Phase 4: Interactive Visualization with R Shiny
 To make our findings accessible and actionable, we developed an R Shiny application that allows researchers to: